-Jack has been ranked as a leader in the field for employment law by Chambers and Partners since 2016.
-His current directory entry describes him as “technically excellent” and “meticulous”.
+Jack has been ranked as a leader in the field for employment law by Chambers and Partners and Legal 500 for a number of years.
+His directory entries describe him as “technically excellent”, “diligent”, and “meticulous”.

 Jack is regularly instructed to act on behalf of FTSE-100 companies and international corporations in retail, manufacturing, logistics, hospitality, sport, leisure and energy.
 He also has a busy public sector practice, acting on behalf of the Government, local authorities, and NHS Trusts.